 I did my undergraduate studies at the venerable Eberhard-Karls University of Tuebingen, one of the oldest Universities in Germany.
 I was a rare double-major in Physics and Biochemistry, and remain a physicist at heart to this day.
 The training I received there still serves me well and is a good background to do interdisciplinary work.

 I pursued graduate studies at the Massachusetts Institute of Technology.
 After 4 years I received my Ph.D. in Physical Chemistry at the MIT Artificial Intelligence Laboratory.
 Most of my thesis work dealt with computational systems biology and theoretical biophysics, among other things I developed a novel approach to dissect network graphs, a new data mining algorithm for microarrays and a new modeling approach for complex biochemical reaction systems.
 MIT was truly a terrific place to be and I have many fond memories of my time there.

 Since I had been in academia for over 20 years, I felt the desire to see a bit of the real world.
 So I followed the call of the abundant on-campus recruiters and went to work as a management consultant for McKinsey & Company.
 Here I got to work in a variety of industries and learned a lot about the corporate world.
 I enjoyed my time outside the ivory tower, but came to realize that the most fulfilling career for me is to do academic research.

 Since January 2009 I've been a Professor at the University of Toronto.
 My laboratory is in the Terrence Donnelly Centre for Cellular and Biomolecular Research, which is one of the best places I can imagine to do my sort of work.
 I collaborate with many other professors in the centre, in the Toronto research community and worldwide.

-When I’m not working, I enjoy rock-climbing, surfing, hiking, running, skiing, weight-lifting and all sorts of other fun activities.
+When I’m not working, I enjoy spending time with my family, as well as rock-climbing, surfing, hiking, running, skiing, weight lifting and all sorts of other fun activities.